Christopher-Matthews/Stack-Overflow-Analysis/README.md

 A brief look at stack overflow data to answer the question: Are remote workers more satisfied at their job?

 ### Installation
 All files can be run with the standard Anaconda distribution and python 3.
-The JobSatisfactionML.ipynb requres importing the cleaning_function.py for preprocessing.
+The JobSatisfactionRegression.ipynb requres importing the cleaning_function.py for preprocessing.

 ### Motivation
 For this project I wanted to see what could be said for remote working and the effects it has on job satisfaction in the United States.
 To do this I used a publicly available datasource on kaggle: the 2017 StackOverflow Developers survey.